anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 3) Click 'Add a device'

-## 4) Type in a device name
+## 4) Create a device name

-If the device you want to speak and play sounds is named 'Office Echo', name the device 'Office Echo Monkey'
+If the device you want to speak and play sounds is named 'Office Echo', use the name 'Office Echo Monkey'

-# Create a Routine in the Alexa App
+# In the Alexa App

+## The device you just created, is shown under 'Activity'

 ## 4) Open the Alexa App
-## The device you just created, is shown under 'Activity'

 ## 6) Tap 'More', at the bottom of the screen